 Why a sustainable lavender farm?

-Nature is becoming more and more vulnerable, where we live and beyond.
+Nature is becoming more and more vulnerable, where I live and beyond.
 The land in the mountains is hardly maintained any more.
 Or there will be water-guzzling tomato farms because people have to earn money.
 Climate change comes on top of that.

-We realised we have to act to restore landscapes and make them more resilient.
+I realised we have to act to restore landscapes and make them more resilient.
 In the study Business Approach to Sustainable Landscape Restoration the organization Commonland shows how to return degraded land into nature.

 One example was about South Africa.
 With lavender and essential oil a village earn money with nature instead of depleting nature, which was normal until then.